Guild of One-Name Studies

 The name was registered with the Guild of One-Name Studies in 2018.

-Cozby is a variant particular to a line in Charles Cosby’s Virginia family.
+Cozby and Crosby are name variants particular to a line in Charles Cosby’s Virginia family.

 Notable family members include: